 - Information related to entities that are subscribed to receive analytics.

 - Historical data available at the source NWDAF and related to the Analytics to be handed over to the target NWDAF (including not only the raw data collected from the data source(s), but also "analytics metadata" such as the time period of the collected data, information about the data source(s), etc.).

+NOTE: The availability of the data at the NWDAF in the above bullet may depend on the data collection model (e.g., DCCF or Rel16 data collection framework) used for collecting input data from NFs.

 - Pending Analytics (i.e. not yet notified to the consumer) or historical Analytics Output information - if available at the source NWDAF.

-Editor's note: Bullet 2 above depends on decisions on if and how Data collection from NWDAF shall be done.

 f) If no change of Analytics consumer is performed, the target NWDAF notifies the NWDAF service consumer about the re-location.
 If change of Analytics consumer is performed no notification is needed.

-g) Support the prepared analytics handover to inform target NWDAF(s) about a potential analytics handover, so that the target NWDAF(s) may prepare to take over those Analytics subscriptions from the source NWDAF.
+g) Support the prepared analytics handover to inform target NWDAF(s) about a potential analytics handover, so that the source NWDAF checks acceptability of the analytics handover at the target NWDAF(s) and the target NWDAF(s) may prepare to take over those Analytics subscriptions from the source NWDAF

-Editor's note: Whether prepared analytics handover will be progressed in the normative phase is FFS.